ms86100/ReplitAI/backend/README.md

 # Project Management Backend

-A Node.js/Express backend that mirrors all Supabase edge functions for the project management application..
+A Node.js/Express backend that mirrors all Supabase edge functions for the project management application.

 ## Features